 Half Eternity Rings

 Stones are set across the top half of a half eternity ring.
 They may cover half or three-quarters of the band.
 Half eternity rings, according to some, are more practical and pleasant than complete eternity bands.
 Because the gems are located on the top of the band, they may accommodate larger stones than entire eternity bands.

-Eternity rings are extremely difficult to produce, and the most beautiful and long-lasting ones are handcrafted by us:
+Eternity rings are extremely difficult to produce, and we handcraft the most beautiful and long-lasting ones:

-Take a note of the above-mentioned things, while buying eternity rings.
-Eternity rings are just not beautiful but they are symbolic and the one who receives them will remember them forever.
+Take a note of the above-mentioned things while buying eternity rings.
+Eternity rings are beautiful and symbolic, and the one who receives them will remember them forever.